-We remove feedback evaluation, "wait-k" strategy, and even the entire assistant from our framework to validate their individual contributions.
-As shown in Table 2, the removal of each component leads to a clear drop in overall performance,
+We remove feedback evaluation, Wait-Info strategy, and even the entire assistant from our framework to validate their individual contributions.
+As

-Figure 6: An example of trajectory analysis conducted by the assistant, with key information highlighted in red.
+Figure 5: An example of trajectory analysis conducted by the assistant, with key information highlighted in red.

-Setting ALFWorld Webshop
+Setting Game of 24 ALFWorld Webshop

 14B as Generator and Assistant

-GA-Rollback 88.1 41.2
+GA-Rollback 17.2 88.1 41.2

-w/o evaluation 82.8 37.2
+w/o evaluation 15.4 82.8 37.2

-w/o "wait-k" 80.6 -
+w/o Wait-Info - 80.6 -

-w/o Assistant 78.3 34.0
+w/o Assistant 5.4 78.3 34.0

-Different Assis tants
+Different Assistants

-0.5B 82.8 38.4
+0.5B 6.8 82.8 38.4

-3B 85.8 39.2
+3B 9.4 85.8 39.2

-7B 86.6 39.6
+7B 10.2 86.6 39.6

-72B 90.3 44.0
+72B 19.4 90.3 44.0

-Table 2: The ablation study on each component of GA-Rollback and assistants.
+Table 3: The ablation study on each component of GA-Rollback and assistants.
 The generator is consistently set to Qwen2.5-14B-Instruct, and the assistant is selected from Qwen2.5 Instruct models.

-underscoring the effectiveness of our method.
+shown in Table 3, the removal of each component leads to a clear drop in overall success rate, underscoring the effectiveness of our method.
 Specifically, eliminating the assistant reduces the entire framework to an Act-only form, resulting in a significant performance decline, which highlights the crucial role of the assistant.

-To further study the impact of the assistant, we keep the generator (Qwen2.5-14B-Instruct) fixed and experiment with Qwen2.5 Instruct models of varying scales (ranging from 0.5B to 72B) as the assistant.
+To further study the impact of the assistant, we keep the generator fixed and experiment with Qwen2.5 Instruct models of varying scales (ranging from 0.5B to 72B) as the assistant.
 Notably, as the scale of the assistant increases, its reasoning capability improves correspondingly.
 This enhancement allows the assistant to analyze the trajectories more thoroughly and provide refined feedback, thereby boosting success rate.